frederic-perez/AmE-dictionary/data/dictionary.md

 __provender__
 __providence__ _n_ :three: Providence is the guardianship and care provided by a deity or god.
 Religious people thank their god for his providence.
 The word provide is a good clue to this word's meaning: when a religious being is said to give people providence, he's taking care of them — providing for them.
 For religious people, any good thing that happens to them — like landing a new job, getting healthy, or finding money on the ground — could be considered an example of providence.
 You can also talk about people providing providence, if they're showing care and prudence in managing resources.
 __provost__ _n_ :six: A provost is an administrator at a college or university.
 The provost is very important to the school.
-__prowess__ _n_ :six: Prowess means exceptional skill or ability.
+__prowess__ _n_ :seven: Prowess means exceptional skill or ability.
 Your sailing prowess might save your life in a storm, while someone with less experience might make mistakes.
 A superior skill that you can learn by study and practice and observation.
 __prowled__ _v_
 __proxy__ _I'm a proxy for the listener._
 __prude__ _n_